contentful/boilerplate-android/README.md

 ```
 on windows.

-This will install the app on a runninng emulator, or connected device.
-To execute the sample, look for the app called `Hello Contentful`, featuring this icon:
+This will install the app on a running emulator, or connected device.
+To execute the sample, look for the app called `Contentful`, featuring this icon:

 <img src="https://github.com/contentful/boilerplate-android/blob/master/app/src/main/ic_launcher-web.png?raw=true" width="100"/>

 # End

 Thanks, that's it.
-Please feel free to experiement and leave any issues, as bugs, suggestions for spelling mistakes, etc. here at [this repository issue page](https://github.com/contentful/boilerplate-android/issues).
+Please feel free to experiment and leave any issues, as bugs, suggestions for spelling mistakes, etc. here at [this repository issue page](https://github.com/contentful/boilerplate-android/issues).

 Be excellent to each other!